Liposomal Doxorubicin (Generic Name)

 - While you are getting this medicine in your vein, tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion

 There are no known interactions of liposomal doxorubicin with food.
 This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse right away if you have any of these symptoms:

-- Temperature of 100.5 F (38 C) or above
+- Fever of 100.5 F (38 C) or above

-- Uncontrolled nausea that prevents you from eating or drinking
+- Nausea that stops you from eating or drinking

-- Vomiting more than three times in one day
+- Throwing up more than 3 times in a day

 - Redness, pain, warmth, or swelling at the IV site